 There are many different ways for you to discover more about MFL at William Hulme’s.
-The department is well resourced with books, magazines, and audio and visual materials, and you can undertake your own research by surfing target language websites in the IT suites.
+The department is well resourced with books, magazines, and audio and visual materials, and you can enhance independent study by accessing Pearson Activelearn, GCSEPod and Seneca platforms; to which the school subscribes.

 Through the study of a modern language our sixth formers learn to understand and appreciate different countries, cultures and people – and as they do so they are able to think of themselves as citizens of the world as well as of the United Kingdom.
 Our modern linguists build on their knowledge of the structures of the language that they have already learned up to GCSE level.
 They are encouraged to develop an understanding of the spoken and written forms of their chosen language from a variety of registers.
 They learn how to communicate confidently, clearly and effectively and to manipulate and apply the language in more sophisticated ways.